ScottLouvau/scottlouvau.github.io/content/finance/2021/2021-06-03-how-long-does-it-take/index.md

 Is this plausible?
 Saving an extra 0.5% per year sounds reasonable, but cutting your spending from $59k to $45.5k, even over a long time, sounds hard.

 However, when there's 2% inflation (as has been the average in recent US history), this really means getting by with just a 1% raise in spending each year.
 If you only got 1% raises, could you manage?
-You need to find things to trim here and there as prices go up, but it's possible, and it can make a huge difference in your retirement over time.
-More on that in another post.
+You need to find things to trim here and there as prices go up, but it's possible, [we did it]({{< relref "../2021-06-09-how-we-kept-the-same-budget" >}}), and it can make a huge difference in your retirement over time.

 ## Years to Retirement Table